-2 During oral argument on September 20, 2022, counsel for Delegate Cox admitted all factual allegations appearing in the Board's Petition.
+^{2.} During oral argument on September 20, 2022, counsel for Delegate Cox admitted all factual allegations appearing in the Board's Petition.

-3 Absentee ballot means a ballot not used in a polling place.
-See §1-101(b) of the Election Law Article.
+^{3.} Absentee ballot means a ballot not used in a polling place.
+See § 1-101(b) of the Election Law Article.

-4 §11-308 of the Election Law Article states:

-jeopardy the seating of victorious candidates by the dates of the next term of office.
+With so many mail-in ballots, and the time needed to canvass and tabulate, the local boards of elections will not be able to verify the vote count within 10 days of the general election as required by § 11-308(a) of the Election Laws Article.
+This will place into jeopardy the seating of victorious candidates by the dates of the next term of office.
 The Board cites the new terms of office for the County Executive and County Council members in Baltimore County, Frederick County, Prince Georges County, and Montgomery County to be December 5, 2022, and the new term for the next Maryland representatives in Congress to be January 3, 2023.
 Id., p.
 19, and citations therein cited.

-The State Board maintains it is in the public interest and necessary to protect the integrity of the electoral process for this Court: i) to suspend § 11-302(b)(1); ii) to permit the canvassing of mail-in ballots to begin on October 1, 2022; and iii) to suspend the daily reporting of unofficial mail-in tabulations until after Election Day.
-With such relief, the State Board argues the local boards will have sufficient time to canvass, verify and certify within the statutory deadlines.
-The Board brings this matter in its supervisory role of all elections held in Maryland.
-Thus, it asks that the requested relief be applied to all jurisdictions across the State of Maryland.
+The State Board maintains it is in the public interest and necessary to protect the integrity of the electoral process for this Court: i) to suspend § 11-302(b)(1); ii) to permit the canvassing of mail-in ballots to begin on October 1, 2022; and iii) to suspend the daily reporting of a) Within 10 days after any election, and before certifying the results of the election, each board of canvassers shall verify the vote count in accordance with the regulations prescribed by the State Board for the voting system used in that election.